LucaA0111/Java-Password-Generator/README.md

 To launch the JAR file use
 `java -jar passwordgenerator.jar`
-Then open your browser to the URL `http://localhost:8080`
+then open your browser to the URL `http://localhost:8080`